 As traditionally one of the warmest and driest spots in the UK, the south end of the Essex Estuary has been a popular holiday destination since wealthy Tudors would take their boats up the river to get fresh air and sunshine.
 But it wasn’t until the railways arrived in the 19th Century, coupled with the introduction of bank holidays, that it took off as a seaside resort for normal folk to escape to and enjoy the beach for a couple of days.
 Seaside traditions like ice cream fish and chips and donkey rides all started – some of which are still going strong today!

 How to get to Southend with c2c

 Take the train from London Fenchurch Street to Southend (you can also hop on at Limehouse, West Ham or Barking) then alight at Southend Central where you’re a 10 minute walk away from the main seafront attractions.
 Or go a couple of stops up the line to Thorpe Bay (for the beach huts) and Shoeburyness if you’re looking for some quieter spots.
 Journey time from London is between 45 mins – 1hr.
-There are 4 trains per hour on weekdays and train tickets bought online three days in advance from London Fenchurch Street to Southend Central are £11.75 return.
-Kids also travel for £2 off-peak weekdays.
+There are 4 trains per hour on weekdays and train tickets bought online three days in advance from London Fenchurch Street to Southend Central are £12.05 return.
+Kids also travel for £2 over weekends and during school holidays.

 Whether you’re traveling in a group or have the kids with you explore our great value ticket offers to make sure to get the best deal for you.